Frequently Asked Questions

 While most of the raw materials used in making Trex Fencing are recycled, these materials are carefully processed to ensure the highest level of quality and performance.
 The end result is fencing that performs better than wood, actually lowering your cost over time through less maintenance.
 To learn more, please review our eco-friendly page.

 The Trex environmentally-friendly manufacturing process recycles factory refuse/runoff back into the manufacturing line.
 Within the manufacturing plants, the trailers that carry product run on vegetable-based oil hydraulics.
 Trex is a member of the USGBC (U.S. Green Building Council) and Trex products contribute to LEED (Leadership in Energy and Environmental Design) points.
-Review Always Green page for more information.
+Review our eco-friendly page for more information.

 Trex Fencing is made from 95% recycled materials, including reclaimed wood and sawdust as well as recycled plastic from many common household items, such as the plastic wrap on packaging for paper towels and toilet paper, dry cleaner bags, newspaper bags, grocery and shopping bags.
 Trex annually keeps more than 400 million pounds of plastic and wood scrap out of landfills.
 That makes Trex one of the largest plastic film recyclers in the U.S. In fact, 100′ of Trex Fencing contains about 120,000 recycled plastic bags.